Keyboard shortcut not working?

 First of all, check whether the shortcut should work as you expect.
-It may be obvious for shortcuts like Ctrl+C and Ctrl+V, but shortcuts like Alt+Up or Ctrl+W often perform different actions depending on the application and the operating system.
+It may be obvious for shortcuts like Control+C and Control+V, but shortcuts like Alt+Up or Control+W often perform different actions depending on the application and the operating system.

 Taking into account different expectations regarding shortcuts, JetBrains Rider lets you choose between keymaps (predefined sets of shortcuts).
 If you worked with a specific editor or IDE before, you can switch to a keymap with the corresponding name, such as Visual Studio, Sublime Text, or VSCode, and use the same shortcuts as in that editor or IDE.

 Press Control+Alt+S to open the IDE settings and then select.